aksonov/react-native-router-flux/README.md

 ## Redux/Flux
 This component doesn't depend on any redux/flux library.
 It uses new React Native Navigation API and provide own reducer for its navigation state.
 You may provide your own reducer if needed.
 To avoid the creation of initial state, you may pass a reducer creator.
+Also all actions will pass themselves to Redux dispatch method if it is passed (i.e. if Router is `connect`ed with Redux)

 The following example will dispatch the `focus` action when a new scene comes into focus.
 The current scene will be available to components via the `props.scene` property.